 - Reason and circumstances regarding the move;

-- Physical and mailing address of the children;
+- The physical mailing address of the children;

 - Proposed and revised visitation schedule;